HamnerNicholas/FPGA-Business-Card-/docs/ISA.md

 00
 ```

-Branches to the immediate address when the equality condition is satisfied.
+Branches to the immediate address when the equality condition: rX == acc, is satisfied.

 Example: